DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Event will be one of the configuration fields, together with additional vector parameters.

+* eventdev: The structure ``rte_event_timer_adapter_stats`` will be extended by adding a new field ``evtim_drop_count``.
+  This counter will represent the number of times an event_timer expiry event is dropped by the timer adapter.
+  This field will be used to add periodic mode support to the software timer adapter in DPDK 22.11.

 * metrics: The function ``rte_metrics_init`` will have a non-void return in order to notify errors instead of calling ``rte_exit``.